 - In some instances, prescribed burns can get out of control and turn into bushfires,

-3. Forest Fuel Moisture Content
+What is Forest Fuel Moisture Content?

 Also known as FMC, the Fuel Moisture Content is a vital fuel property for assessing bushfire hazard, as it influences fuel flammability and fire behaviour.
 Therefore, forest fuel moisture plays a significant role in bushfire, fire behaviour.